arx-tools/asl-cookbook/docs/weird-behaviors-in-arx-scripts.md

 ![Not all spells emit particles](img/not-all-spells-emit-particles.jpg?raw "Not all spells emit particles")

-## [limitation] halo only shows up around a limited number of entities at the same time
+## [limitation] halo's light effect only shows up around a limited number of entities

 Not every entity can have halos around them, most of them will remain invisible.